 I first had popcorn soup at Art Restaurant – a fine-dining spot in the Four Season Hotel in Seattle – headed by Executive Chef Kerry Sear.
 It was a true revelation.
 It was served in a tiny bowl, as fine-dining soups are, and I loved it so much I asked for a second bowl.
-The waiter laughed and said he heard that a lot.

 After trying a few popcorn soup recipes online, I was never satisfied.
 It always turned out sort of bland and boring.
 Missing that incredible roasted buttery flavor of the one I’d had at Art.
 So there was no choice.
 I had to develop a recipe myself, based on what I remembered about the soup.

 The thing is, to get the intense corn flavor that the original soup had, you need to make your own corn stock.
 That involves roasting ears of corn, then shaving off the kernels that you’ll use in the soup, then simmering the stalks with a few other aromatic ingredients for about 2 hours to extract all the flavor.

 Using corn stock in this soup makes the flavor outrageously good.
 It’s a soup you won’t soon forget.
 I promise.

 The best thing about this soup is that everyone loves it.
 I made it for my family for Christmas dinner one year and they all loved it, especially my nephew, who at the time liked very little to do with food.